will-hart/morse-kodeboard/README.md

 * Software: MIT or Apache 2.0
 * Hardware (not that there is any yet): CERN Open Hardware 2.0 - Permissive

+## Things I (re/)learned while doing this

+- Descriptors are always a pain, but I guess with embassy its kind of straightforward?
+- Most embassy examples don't use tasks for USB.
+Its because the code is messier as you need to make a lot of the descriptor buffers etc `static`.
+Using `StaticCell` was pretty handy here (there was one embassy example).
+- Wireshark + USBpcap are your friend! (although its still tricky working out which interface you're meant to look at in windows).
+  - Filter messages to a specific address using `usb.addr[0:4] == "1.1."`
+- Make sure to throttle loops, this was the cause of the keyboard not being recognised as the USB listening loop was running without any throttling.